e-travel/codechallenge2/LinkedOut/2ndCodeChallenge.md

 Above output is an ideal hiring, so it gets **0** penalty points.

-Let‚Äôs see a non-ideal hiring:
+Letís see a non-ideal hiring:

 Sample #2: